mtborden/CommonAndroid/README.md

-# DatabaseAdapter
+# CommonAndroid
-Simple Android database adapter class
+Skeleton classes commonly used in Android